linked-db/linked-ql/README.md

 ##### Decoding the above

 * FlashQL is your **local relational engine**
 * `"primary"` is simply the name we want to give to a **remote database**.
 (FlashQL lets the origin details be application-defined.
-It can be a bare identifier as used here, or an URL, or something else.)
+It can be a bare identifier as used here, or a URL, or something else.)
 * `EdgeClient` is how FlashQL will talk to that remote system

 At this point:

 * nothing is mirrored yet
-* no data is local
+* no data is fetched
 * we’ve only defined **how to reach the remote** from the local

 But the local database by itself is ready for use as before: